 Governance

-In July 2015 the CENCOM Board decided to bring our leadership under a single organization so that Kitsap 911 is more responsive to the changing needs and demographics in our region, more effective at managing our resources, more nimble (increasing our ability to quickly solve problems and take advantage of opportunities, and more transparent (making our plans and decisions more visible).
-Since that time CENCOM has been working through a transition plan to move from Kitsap County Central Communication, a department of Kitsap County, to Kitsap 911, Public Authority.
+In July 2015 the CENCOM Board decided to bring our leadership under a single organization so that Kitsap 911 is more responsive to the changing needs and demographics in our region, more effective at managing our resources, nimbler (increasing our ability to quickly solve problems and take advantage of opportunities, and more transparent (making our plans and decisions more visible).
+Since that time CENCOM has transitioned from Kitsap County Central Communication, a department of Kitsap County, to Kitsap 911, Public Authority.
 Kitsap 911 Public Authority began operations on 12/26/2016.

-Kitsap 911 is governed by the Board of Directors which is made up of the same elected officials that served on the CENCOM policy board.
-The three county commissioners and the sheriff, the mayors of Bainbridge Island, Bremerton, Port Orchard, and Poulsbo, three fire commissioners, and two Bremerton City Council members.
-The Board meets at least once per quarter.
+Kitsap 911 is governed by the Board of Directors which is made up of the same elected officials that served on the CENCOM policy board: the three county commissioners and the sheriff, the mayors of Bainbridge Island, Bremerton, Port Orchard, and Poulsbo, three fire commissioners, and two Bremerton City Council members.
+The Board meets monthly on the first Tuesday of the month.
 The meeting schedule may be located on our website at: http://www.kitsap911.org/policy-board-calendar/.

 • Appointment of the Kitsap 911 Executive Director;

 The Strategic Advisory Board is composed of police and fire chiefs of Kitsap 911 participating agencies.
-This board provides advice and input to the Kitsap 911 Board of Directors, Executive Committee, and the Executive Director on topics that may include:
+This board provides advice and input to the Kitsap 911 Board of Directors and the Executive Director on topics that may include:

 • Significant administrative issues and policies, staffing and service levels, and funding.